Glossary of Terms

 Price Ranges

-Also called a "buyer enquiry range" this is a trick that involves the invention of two figures: one much lower that the vendor intends to accept, and the othe much higher that the vendor expects the property to make.
+Also called a ‘buyer enquiry range,’ this is a trick that involves the invention of two figures: one much lower than the vendor intends to accept, and the other much higher than the vendor expects the property to make.
 Purchasers are expected to make offers somewhere in between the two false figures.
-Any form of marketing that involves "invented" figures is fraudulent.
+Any form of marketing that involves ‘invented’ figures is fraudulent.

 Professional Indemnity Insurance